All Episodes

 And they were off.

-On a beautiful evening with practically no clouds in the sky, just a very slight haze, a scud layer that was more visible lower down than it was at 200 feet.
+We're flying on our normal vision in broad daylight on a beautiful evening with practically no clouds in the sky, just a very slight haze or scud layer that was more visible lower down than it was at 200 feet.

-200 feet of visibility was excellent.
+At 200 feet, the visibility was excellent.

-Major, the CIA and the FBI have suggested that what people thought they saw And what they thought, you know, they're calling a missile, people like you, Major, who should know what you see, in fact, didn't see that at all.
+Major, the CIA and the FBI have suggested that what people thought they saw and what they thought, you know, they're calling a missile, people like you, Major, who should know what you see, in fact, didn't see that at all.

 What they saw was fuel trailing from Flight 800 that appeared to be a streak of light.